In This Episode:

 - Why our modern day antibiotics don’t often work against gut bacteria

-- Why you will feel so much better when you treat the bloating before you treat the symptoms of the colon
+- Why you will feel so much better when you treat bloating before you treat the colon symptoms

 - What type of diet will work best to help reduce symptoms of bloating

 - What the difference between SIBO and SIFO is